 Whether you are a first-time buyer or looking to remortgage from your current deal, choosing the right mortgage deal is an important decision to make.
 If you have decided to opt for a fixed-rate deal, the next thing to work out is how long you want to fix for: 2, 5, 10, 15 years or longer.
 This will be based on several factors, including:

 - What you think is going to happen to interest rates.
 With mortgage rates directly impacted by the Bank of England base rate, there is always a great deal of speculation regarding if and when interest rates are going to change.
-As rates have been at low levels for over a decade, some people believe they are likely to rise in the not-too-distant future, particularly as inflation rates are going up.
-However, other commentators think that high levels of national debt are likely to keep interest rates lower for longer.
+As rates have been at low levels for over a decade, some people believe they are likely to continue to rise following the Bank's decision to put the base rate up to 1% in May 2022, particularly if inflation rates are still going up.
 If you believe rates are likely to go up, it makes sense to fix your mortgage for a longer period of time to benefit from the current low-rate environment.
 If, however, you think they will stay low - or even drop lower - you may want to consider a variable rate mortgage or a shorter fixed term.

 - How important financial certainty is to you.
 For some people, knowing exactly what their monthly mortgage payment is going to be, with no risk of it changing, is paramount.
 They would rather sacrifice the potential to make a saving for the benefit of having greater certainty and being able to budget their expenditure around that.
 For those people, fixing for an extended period can be a good option.